Strong infrastructure is essential for a vibrant research environment in Ireland.

 - European Social Survey (ESS)

-The Department of Education and Skills have appointed the Irish Research Council to represent Ireland’s interests in these infrastructures.
+The Department of Further and Higher Education, Research, Innovation and Science have appointed the Irish Research Council to represent Ireland’s interests in these infrastructures.

 Digital Research Infrastructure for the Arts and Humanities (DARIAH)

 DARIAH is a pan-European network for arts and humanities scholars working with computational methods.
 It supports digital research, as well as the teaching of digital research methods.

 In November 2014 it was formally established as a European Research Infrastructure (ERIC).
 The mission of the DARIAH ERIC is to enhance and support digitally enabled research across the humanities and arts.
 DARIAH ERIC develops, maintains and operates an infrastructure in support of ICT-based research practices.